nklabs/libnklabs/doc/nkoutfile.md

 __nk_fflush__ calls __block_write__ with any remaining bytes to write out.
-In this case, __block_write's__ __len__ argument can be anything from 0 to one less than the block size.  __block_write__ is called even if there are no bytes to write.
+In this case, __block_write's__ __len__ argument can be anything from 0 to one less than the block size.
+The write size is rounded up to be a multiple of __granularity__.  __block_write__ is called even if there are no bytes to write.

 __nkstdout__ is the __nkoutfile_t__ used by __nk_printf__ to print to a standard console device.
 It is normally set up to use __nk_putc__ to write